AdebayoBraimah/CSE505/doc/source/opts/query.rst

                                                         can be in the knowlege base file.
     -n <MODEL>, --num-models <MODEL>                     OPTIONAL: Number of models to generate for Clingo queries.
 Defaults to None.
-    -t <THREADS>, --num-threads <THREADS>                OPTIONAL: Maxiumu number of threads to use while executing Clingo queries.
+    -t <THREADS>, --num-threads <THREADS>                OPTIONAL: Maxiumum number of threads to use while executing Clingo queries.
 Defaults to
                                                         None.
     --config <STR>                                       OPTIONAL: Configuration for Clingo queries.